WSXL2,left, and WSXL1, at the beginning

 Did I achieve what I was hoping to?
 Yes, I did.

 For me, these are ground breaking works.
-I want them to feel somewhat uncomfortable, which they certainly do, but at the same time, they are inspiring.
+Moreover, I wanted them to feel somewhat uncomfortable, which they certainly do, but at the same time, they inspired me to continue the motif.
 I believe the summer break helped me appreciate this.

-The theme developed in these two works are helping me unearth my own style of creating abstracts.
+The theme developed in these two works are helped me unearth my own style of creating abstracts.

 Now, they need a re-stretch from the pounding they took from applying the paint.
 Next, I’ll follow up with varnish, when Rahab’s thread is completely dry.
 Then they’re ready to go.